uLua v3.0.0

 Deprecated Code

 All previously deprecated and obsolete code has been removed with this update.
-If you are upgrading from a much older version, you may run into compatibility issues with your previous scripts.
+If you are upgrading from an older version, you will run into compatibility issues with your previous scripts.
 This documentation provides up to date instructions on how to use uLua, however, feel free to contact me on suppo.nosp@m.rt@a.nosp@m.ntsof.nosp@m.twar.nosp@m.e.co..nosp@m.uk for additional support.

 Dependencies